niyniy123/tp/docs/DeveloperGuide.md

       Use case ends.

 *	2b.
-No matching patient found.

-    * 2b1.
-System shows an error message.

-      Use case ends.

-*	2c.
 Note text is empty.

     * 2c1.
 System shows an error message.